kuroneko52/NasuModoki/README.md

 This is a 2D game.

+This game made in Unity for Windows.

+Download Release Folder and Start .exe.

+**GameRules

 1. Push Return or Space: start game.

 2. Push Arrow right or left: character move.